2006 Oklahoma Sooners football team: Nebraska (Big 12 Championship Game)

-Called "The Battle of the Big Reds", the rivalry between the University of Oklahoma and the University of Nebraska was one of the most heated contests of the old Big Eight Conference.
+Called "The Battle of the Big Reds", the rivalry between the University of Oklahoma and the University of Nebraska–Lincoln was one of the most heated contests of the old Big Eight Conference.
 Played every Thanksgiving weekend for 71 years (from 1927 to 1998), this contest produced many memorable games – including the Game of the Century in 1971.
 The rivalry cooled somewhat since the creation of the Big 12 as Bill Callahan's Nebraska Cornhuskers and Stoops's Oklahoma Sooners were split a home-and-home two of every four years.

 This was only the fourth time that the teams had met at a neutral site.
 The last time was the 1979 Orange Bowl where the Sooners won 31–24.
 Oklahoma held the lead in the all-time series with 42 wins, 37 losses and 3 ties and had never lost to Nebraska on neutral turf (one 7–7 tie in 1919 in Omaha).
 Bob Stoops was 3–1 against Nebraska and had a two-game winning streak; Callahan had never beaten Oklahoma.

 This was the first time the two teams had met in the Big 12 Championship Game to determine the Big 12 Conference champion.
 Nebraska played in the championship game three of the first four years, winning in 1997 and 1999, but had not made it back since.
 Oklahoma missed the first four games but represented the South Division four of the next six years, topping the conference in 2000, 2002, and 2004.
 Oklahoma had the most appearances in the championship game (5) and conference titles (4) of any team in the Big 12.